 Definite Integral – A quotient of exponential functions on a symmetric interval – Exercise 6439 July 8, 2019

-Definite Integral – A rational function with absolute value on symmetric interval – Exercise 6601 July 16, 2019
+Definite Integral – A quotient of functions with a root on a finite interval – Exercise 6425 July 8, 2019